Rochester High School (Michigan): History

 In 2012, the school organized a series of murals and artwork displays within the building's hallways to showcase student accomplishments and school spirit.

 The school began a new round of renovations in the fall of 2016 after the renewing of the funding bond.
-Renovations included a new football and soccer stadium and updates to the athletic wing and theater.
+Renovations included a new football and soccer stadium and updates to the athletic, theater, and music wings.